bottbott/cs/docs/333/Networking/Data Link Layer/bridges.md

 etc) will have its own addresse, so device may have multiple addresses.

 ## Backward Learning Bridges
 Bridges broadcast by default at start up.
-As they receive traffic from hosts they learn which segment that host is on.
+As they receive frames from hosts they learn which segment that host is on.
 This is stored in a forwarding table.
 If the destination address is not known, then the frame must be broadcast to all segments on the bridge.